cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 * Use `cf help -a` to create a new user.

-### Assign your User to the Space Developer Role
+### Assign your User to the SpaceDeveloper Role

 * User `cf help -a` to assign your new user the space developer role in your `dev` space.

 ### Checking Your Work

-If you run the following, you should see your new user assigned to the `Space Developer` role:
+If you run the following, you should see your new user assigned to the `SpaceDeveloper` role:

 ```sh
 cf space-users <org> <space>